-Should Candida enter the bloodstream, the person may become sick with or without fever.
-If the infection spreads to the brain, intense changes towards mental function or behavior may appear.
+- Should Candida enter the bloodstream, the person may become sick with or without fever.
+If the infection spreads to the brain, intense changes in mental function or behaviour may appear.

 Diagnosing Candida is not a simple matter.
 Even if Candida levels are assessed via the blood or stool, it is impossible to know how tolerant one is to Candida and its by-products.
 A person with a strong constitution may be capable of hosting large populations of Candida fungus with minimal symptoms, while another person may suffer greatly from a mild overgrowth of candida.